Press enter or spacebar to select a desired language.

 Young Women's Leadership Academy-SAISD

-Audrey Samora is currently a 10th grader at Young Women’s Leadership Academy.
+Audrey Samora is currently a 12th grader at Young Women’s Leadership Academy.
 She aspires to pursue a career in public health.
-She is currently a Voeckler scholar, class treasurer, communications lead of student’s demand action club, officer of the community service club, a volunteer at the Do-seum, church leader, and teaches mindfulness classes at school.
-She was interested to be a part of the Bibliotech Student Advisory Council to increase accessibility to Bibliotech’s services within young people, and to increase interaction within the community.
+She is currently a Voeckler scholar, class treasurer, communications lead of the students’ demand action club, officer of the community service club, a volunteer at the Do-seum, a church leader, and teaches mindfulness classes at school.
+She was interested in being a part of the BiblioTech Student Advisory Council to increase accessibility to BiblioTech’s services among young people and to increase interaction within the community.
 Her favorite hobbies are camping and listening to music.
 She is currently reading Chrysalis by Anna Metcalfe.

 Danika Maddox